Cryptnox-Software/Web3.py-Cryptnoxpy/README.md

 - Install cryptnoxpro with command `pip install cryptnoxpro`
 - Run `cryptnox` to invoke the app
 - Run `Init -e` to initialize the card
-- Run `seed recover` to recover seed from mnemonics
+- Run `seed recover` to inject mnemonic in card
 - Card is ready for use with this script